HardlyDifficult/Tutorials/Quaternions.md

 Often you need to combine rotations.
 With Quaternions this is done with multiplication.

-When combining rotations, a parent GameObject may rotate the parent and a child and then the child could add an additional rotation of its own.
+When combining rotations, a parent GameObject may rotate the parent and a child, and then the child could add an additional rotation of its own.
 With Quaternions you write the multiplication such that the parent comes before the child.
 Order matters as shown in this example:

 <img src=https://i.imgur.com/LwyP3vz.gif width=500px>